y2analytics/y2analytics.github.io/02-syntax.md

 ## Long lines

-Strive to limit your code to 80 characters per line.
+Strive to limit your code and comments to 80 characters per line.
 This fits comfortably on a printed page with a reasonably sized font.
 If you find yourself running out of room, this is a good indication that you should encapsulate some of the work in a separate function.
-File path names are exempt as they will generally be longer than 80 characters.
+File path names and character strings may be exempt as they will often be longer than 80 characters.

 You can add a faint overlayed line to the source pane in RStudio to mark the width of 80 characters by clicking on RStudio in the menu bar and navigating to Preferences > Code > Display and selecting Show margin and setting column margin to 80.